fieldtrip/website/workshop/toolkit2020.md

 ### Lectures

-We will stream the pre-recorded lectures live, but you can also choose to watch them (on YouTube) at a moment that suits you, preferably prior to the Q&A session.
+We will stream the pre-recorded lectures live (using [CamTwist](http://camtwiststudio.com)), but you can also choose to watch them (on YouTube) at a moment that suits you, preferably prior to the Q&A session.
 There are two lectures that are not pre-recorded (sleep, stats), these are only streamed live.

 If you watch the lecture on YouTube, you have the advantage of stop, rewind, etc. Please write questions in the shared Q&A document.